 Whatever reasons made you become a Laser class boat owner, they are all a results of ACTIVITY.
 ILCA plays an important part in promoting and maintaining this activity and keeping the Laser at the top of the sailing worlds for both Laser sailors and sailing authorities.
 The ILCA office, together with the Regional and District officers, ensure a strong and healthy future for the class.

 The ILCA office is responsible for co-ordinating and organizing world and other major championships for the class.
-Of course these only directly interest a small group of sailors.
+Of course these events are only of direct interest for a small group of sailors.
 However, the organization of top quality championships has an effect on all sailors.
 The qualification and training for major championships can only take place at lower level regattas.
-This results in an increased participation at lower levels, which in turn attracts more people to the class.
-Standards that are set in sailing, racing and organization at international level filter down throughout our organization.
+This results in increased participation at lower levels, which in turn attracts more people to the class.
+Standards that are set in sailing, racing and organization at the international level filter down throughout our organization.